BA in Psychological Sciences

 Distribution Areas

-Psychology majors are required to complete four distribution courses -- two courses in each of two distribution areas.
-This ensures that students will have exposure to a wide range of psychological theory and research.
+Psychology majors are required to complete 12 hours in distribution courses, 6 hours in each of 2 distribution areas.
+This ensures students will have exposure to a wide range of psychological theory and research.
 In addition, students choose two required additional Psychology courses (6 credit hours) to receive further education according to their interests.
 Although the distribution areas are presented below as distinct areas of study, a great deal of overlap exists among them.
-Students should understand the ways in which the various areas complement one another and gain the ability to integrate information learned in the different areas.
+Students should understand the ways in which the various areas complement one another and gain the ability to integrate information learned in different areas.

 Clinical/Social/Developmental Distribution